valandro/prometheus-poc/README.md

 # Prometheus POC

-A POC using Prometheus to instrument an spring boot application.
+A POC using Prometheus to instrument an Spring Boot Application.

 ### License
 MIT License.
 [Click here for more information.](LICENSE)